-Summer or not, these beaches in Hong Kong remain our favourite beachside destinations all year long
+Summer or not, these are the best beaches in Hong Kong for fun and frolicking all year-round.

-One of the perks of living in Hong Kong is that there are plenty of things we can do to enjoy the nature, from exploring hiking trails and camping out to riding a junk boat.
-Tourists and local citizens alike also love to hang out at the beach.
+One of the perks of living in Hong Kong is that there are plenty of things we can do to enjoy the surrounding nature, from exploring hiking trails and camping out, to riding a junk boat or enjoying water sports.
+Tourists and locals alike also love to hang out at the beach.
 If you’re planning on making the most of the sunny days, these are the best beaches in Hong Kong that you should not miss.
 See you in the surf!

 The best beaches in Hong Kong

 Located at a beachside village on the south-eastern part of Hong Kong Island, Shek O is a peninsula that literally means a rocky bay.
 Facing the South China Sea, Shek O Beach is surrounded by a rocky headland that makes a perfect spot for rock climbing.
 The water here is clean and always relatively calm, attracting families who will pack the shore with colourful inflatables especially during sunny days and the holidays.
 The beach also has a barbecue area, bars and restaurants, a raft playground, and a golf course, and that’s why it’s one of the best beaches in Hong Kong!

 Shek O Beach, Shek O Road, Shek O, Hong Kong